Honalain/alx-low_level_programming/README.md

-this is the repo of c-progrsamming
+this is the repo of c-programming  in debugging project